4 Commercial Office Furniture Tips to Bring Human-Centered Design to Life

 Function and Comfort

 The human-centered design trend is all about encouraging movement and engagement.
 Being stuck at a desk all day doesn’t exactly fit that bill.
 Give employees options to work in spaces that fit the task at hand.
-Incorporate breakout areas or huddle rooms, reconfigurable room dividers and partitions, sitting areas with sofas, comfy chairs and coffee tables or even bring in larger desks where two or more people can work together.
+Incorporate breakout areas or huddle rooms, reconfigurable room dividers and partitions, sitting areas with sofas, comfy office chairs Melbourne and coffee tables or even bring in larger desks where two or more people can work together.
 Whether it’s ports everywhere or smartboards, make sure to equip all these spaces with the technology necessary to help employees be their most productive.

 Functional pieces, like Clarus’ go!
 Mobile glassboards, allow employees to transform any area into a collaborative workspace.